9 rare and beautiful wild UK orchids

 When and where to find wild orchids

 During the summer time tends to be the best time to see orchids in their full colours.
 Dependent on the weather you can find orchid flowers from May to September.
-Orchids are found on calcareous soils such as chalk or limestone based soil, however, there are orchid species found in most different habitats.
+Orchids are found on calcareous soils such as chalk or limestone-based soil, however, there are orchid species found in most different habitats.
 Grassland meadows and disused areas are great places to start your hunt for wild orchids.

 1. Ghost orchid (Epipogium aphyllum)

 This species is one of the rarest wild orchids.
-It can spend most of its time underground and it can have up to ten-year gaps between flowering.
+It can spend most of its time underground and it can have up to 10-year gaps between flowering.
 It can be described by its creamy-white flowers where the lip has some small pink spots.
 It has no leaves and is dependent upon the fungi in the soil for its survival.

 2. Lady’s slipper (Cypripedium calceolus)

 This species of orchid is famous for being the most widely illustrated species of all flowering plants.
-It’s easy to see why as the flower petals are a maroon colour that can often by spiralled and the sac of the orchid is bright yellow with some spots of red.
+It’s easy to see why as the flower petals are a maroon colour that can often be spiralled and the sac of the orchid is bright yellow with some spots of red.
 It can grow up to 60cm tall and the stems are covered in hairs.
 This species is also rare in the UK and has been given special protection when specimens of the species are found.

 Another rare orchid species to the UK which only has localised population in the south of England.
 However, it is more common in other areas of Europe.
-It is described by its slender and wavy looking stems with grey-green long narrow leaves.
+It is described by its slender and wavy-looking stems with grey-green long narrow leaves.
 Each specimen can carry between 7 and 10 flowers that have a pink colour, however, more flowers can be possible.

 This species has seen a decline due to a lack of habitat.
 It grows in hay meadows, open scrub and grassland which have been decreasing as the ground is improved by fertiliser.
-This species is described by its whitish to yellow flowers and by having a pair of large broad basal leaves.
+This species is described by its whitish to yellow flowers and by a pair of large broad basal leaves.
 The species has a single spike which can grow up to 60 cm tall.

 5. Early spider orchid (Ophrys sphegodes)

 The species is the earliest orchid to appear in the UK orchid season.
 It can grow up to 20cm in the UK but due to its preferred Mediterranean climate, it can grow taller in warmer conditions.
 Each specimen can carry between 2-18 flowers.
 Each flower has green-yellow petals and the lip is a dark red-brown.
-This species again tends to grow in scrub ground but also along woodland hedges.
+This species tends to grow in scrub ground but also along woodland hedges.